 “It’s ok Joe.
 You ARE loved.
 You can trust me,” said Ariadne.
 But something was obviously spooking the spook.
 “Never trust a hippy?” she asked.
 “Why Joe?
 Why?”

 “We threw it all away?
-What do you mean we threw it all away?” said Ariadne, raising her eyebrows.
+What do you mean we threw it all away?” said Ariadne, raising an eyebrow.
 “The Sixties?”

 In the air above their heads, Joe Strummer, former lead singer of The Clash, had launched into a spectacular rant, making Ariadne feel decidedly uneasy.
 Like a pregnant mother might feel if she could determine how obnoxious her unborn child was going to become just from the scan, and get a pre-taste of all that teenage angst and rebellion.
 Ariadne didn’t like the sound of it.
 This guy was rude.
 She thought that the afterlife was supposed to iron out all that negative stuff.
 Joe wasn’t even re-born yet and he already had serious issues.

 But of course Joe had serious issues.
 It was serious issues that had made Joe, Joe.
-Since his early tragic death he’d been forced to hang out in the Pleiades, in the middle of a cluster of stars known as the Seven Sisters.
+Since his early tragic death, he’d been forced to hang out in the Pleiades, in the middle of a cluster of stars known as the Seven Sisters.
 Nice people, but deadly dull.
-Although they have the means to intervene big time, the Pleiades view the Earth as this huge child-centred school, letting the kids play with pretty much anything they wish, for as long as they like - nuclear weapons, human embryos, climate change, in the vain hope that they eventually grasp those important lessons in life.
-Like unless you’ve got another planet to go to, don’t go and trash the one you’ve got.
+Although they have the means to intervene big time, the Pleiades viewed the Earth as this huge child-centred school, letting the kids play with pretty much anything they wish, for as long as they liked - nuclear weapons, human embryos, climate change, in the vain hope that they’d eventually grasp those important lessons in life.
+Like unless you’ve got another planet to go to, don’t go and trash the one you’re on.

 And Joe, who had soon grown bored with Planet Happy Clappy, had jumped at the opportunity.
 The only problem was that to do the do, he’d have to lay his hands on a vacant mind to squat for a while.
 Luckily, he’d found the perfect candidate.
 There was just the little matter of the daft hippy.